CamerataMusica/website/content/pages/Supporting.md

 Donations to Camerata may be made at any concert or by sending a check to Camerata Musica, PO Box 615, Richland WA 99352.

-**Download a contribution form**
+**Download and print a contribution form**

 [![ ]({filename}/images/256-pdf-icon.png){:width="130px", .floatleft}]({filename}/images/DonorForm.pdf)
 [![ ]({filename}/images/256-word-icon.png){:width="130px", .floatleft}]({filename}/images/DonorForm.doc)

+<p class="clear">&nbsp;</p>

-<p class="clear">Donors who contribute a minimum of $100.00 each season to Camerata are designated “patrons” and their names appear as such on the program.
+Donors who contribute a minimum of $100.00 each season to Camerata are designated “patrons” and their names appear as such on the program.
 In addition, patrons receive a reminder card prior to each concert.
 By presenting this card at the concert _before_ 7:45 p.m., they receive priority seating for themselves and their family (defined as two adults and accompanying children under 18).
-After 7:45, members of the public and patrons are admitted on a first-come, first-seated basis.</p>
+After 7:45, members of the public and patrons are admitted on a first-come, first-seated basis.

 Patrons making a donation of at least $300 per year will be able to bring an additional 2 guests with them when they present their reminder card _prior_ to 7:45.